 Although I spent the large majority of my time in undergrad studying history — World War II in particular — my belief in my calling is leading me towards sports and the sports industry through a digital and social media perspective.

 History was something that I loved when I came to Ohio State.
 It was something firm that allowed me to delve further into academia but weave my own path.
-It turns out that path took me too long to switch majors, but I was able to graduate from Ohio State in 3 1/2 years and still manage to pick up a digital media-related minor.
+It turns out that path took me too long to switch majors, but I was able to graduate from Ohio State in 3 1/2 years and still manage to pick up a digital-related minor.